Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Not real encouraging but they atleast have some information.

 In recent years commercial or homemade traps have become a popular means of trying to reduce beetle numbers.
 Commercially available traps attract the beetles with two types of baits.
 One mimics the scent of virgin female beetles and is highly attractive to males.
 The other bait is a sweet-smelling food-type lure that attracts both males and females.
 This combination is such a powerful and effective attractant that traps can draw in thousands of beetles in a day.
 Only a portion of the beetles attracted to traps are caught in them.
 Small number of traps in a home landscape can actually increase Japanese beetle problems rather than reduce them.
-Other control measures such as insecticide sprays and dusts may be needed to protect plants that are particularly attractive to the beetles.

 Traps may be effective in reducing Japanese beetle problems if used throughout a neighborhood or in open areas well away from valuable plantings or vulnerable crops.
 In most home landscape situations, using 1 or 2 traps probably will do more harm than good.